Taylor Walls Player Props: Rays vs. White Sox

-The Tampa Bay Rays and Taylor Walls, who went 0-for-3 last time out, take on Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Thursday at 7:10 PM ET.
+The Tampa Bay Rays, including Taylor Walls (batting .242 in his past 10 games, with a double, a triple, three home runs, four walks and six RBI), take on starting pitcher Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Astros.
+In his most recent game he had a hitless showing (0-for-2) against the White Sox.

 Taylor Walls Game Info & Props vs. the White Sox